Properly Dispose of Hazardous Waste

 Household hazardous waste (HHW) is any material that can harm our environment when it’s not handled properly.
 Common examples of household hazardous waste include turpentine, fuel, coolant, batteries, pesticides, herbicides, cleaners, paints, and even electrical devices.
 Help eliminate environmental harm by reading warning labels and disposing of hazardous products properly.
 If you don’t, these household hazardous waste products can contaminate septic tanks, pollute the environment, and pose a threat to overall human health.

-The East Richmond Road Convenience Center at 3800 East Richmond Road accepts household hazardous waste from 7:00 a.m. to 3:30 p.m. on weekdays.
+The East Richmond Road Convenience Center at 3800 East Richmond Road accepts household hazardous waste from 7:00 am to 3:30 pm on weekdays, and from 8:30 am to 2:00 pm on Saturdays.
 Learn more about how to dispose of hazardous waste here.

 Stop the FOG